caracal-pipeline/caracal-docs/sphinx/manual/workers/flag/index.rst

     *str*, *optional*, *default = ' '*

     Select range in UV-distance (CASA-style range, e.g. 'lower~upper') for flagging.
-This is in default units of metres but, e.g., '0~1000km' and '0-500klambda' can also be specified.
+This is in units of metres.
 Leaving this parameter blank will select the entire range in UV-distance.